 We Have Visitors

-Early in the fall of 1952, Granny Shaw, Aunt Margaret, and Uncle Albert finally made the 100-mile trip from Brandon to Crystal City in Uncle Albert’s 1946 two-door Ford.
+Early in the fall of 1952, my dad's mother, Granny Shaw, his sister, Aunt Margaret, and her husband, Uncle Albert, made the 100-mile trip from Brandon to Crystal City in Uncle Albert’s 1946 two-door Ford.

-This was the first time they’d come to see us since we'd moved to Crystal City.
+This was the first time they’d come to see us since we'd moved to Crystal City from Wolseley, Saskatchewan.
 And the first time we'd seen them for quite a while.

-I wonder now if it might have been the Sunday of the Labour Day weekend, because neither Uncle Albert nor my dad was working the next day.
+I think it likely that it was the Sunday of the Labour Day weekend, because neither Uncle Albert nor my dad had to work the next day.

 After we’d shown them through our new house, we took them for a drive around town in our car, which was newer and larger than theirs.
-I expect we stopped to show them Dad's store, too.
+I expect we stopped to show them Dad's new clothing and dry goods store, too.

-Then we had supper and the adults talked to each other while I played with my dolls and “read” my Little Golden Books.
+Then we had supper and the adults talked to each other while I played with my dolls and “read” my books.

 Now and then, someone spoke to me or offered to read a book to me, and for a short time, Uncle Albert and I played a game of Snakes and Ladders.
-But for the most part, I was just kind of there but also on my own.
+But for the most part, I was a part of the group but also on my own, as was normal for me when my parents had other adults around.

 Mom Takes Me Aside

-I quickly tried to remember everything I’ve done that morning.
+I immediately tried to remember everything I’ve done that morning.
 I couldn’t think of anything that might have annoyed her, but she definitely sounded annoyed.
-When I didn't get up, Mom pulled my chair away from the table and held out her hand.
+When I didn't get up right away, Mom pulled my chair away from the table and held out her hand.

 I placed my hand in hers and she tugged as I tried to propel myself off the kitchen chair, but the red vinyl stuck to my bare legs and I had to wriggle to get free.

 I sensed only anger from my mother, and I wanted to run outside.
-She hadn’t spanked me for a long time, but I was worried that she was about to, even though I had no idea why.
+She hadn’t spanked me for some time—not since that time in Wolsely when Grandma Shaw told her to never spank a child in anger—but I was worried that she was about to, even though I had no idea why.

 I looked across the table at my dad, but he looked away.
-My aunt and uncle were watching me, encouraging smiles on their faces.
+My aunt and uncle were watching me, though, with encouraging smiles on their faces.
 Granny Shaw was looking at my mother.
-I realized that everyone except me knew what was going on, and I wouldn’t get help from them.
+I realized that everyone except me knew what was going on.
 I took a deep breath and slipped off the chair.
 Might as well get it over with.

 I started toward my bedroom, but Mom steered me in a different direction, leading me into her and Dad's bedroom with the white chenille bedspread over their double bed, the dark brown wooden headboard and footboard, the matching chest of drawers placed against the wall on the near side of the bed, and the small mirrored dresser next to the window.
-The dresser had two small drawers on either side and a small rectangular stool with the burgundy seat that Mom could sit on to put on her makeup, or turn sideways to push it partway under the middle part of the dresser.
+The dresser had two small drawers on either side and a small rectangular stool with a burgundy seat that Mom would sit on to put on her makeup, or turn sideways to make it fit under the raised middle part of the dresser.

 Mom went to the chest of drawers and bent down to open the bottom drawer.

-I held my breath, wondering what she was getting.
+I held my breath, wondering what she was looking for.

 A new book?
 Relief flooded over me and I breathed again.
 But then I considered the situation.
 As far as I knew, Mom had never kept books in any of her drawers before.
 Why was this book there?
 And what else might be hidden in the drawer?

-My mother shut the drawer, and I turned, still puzzled but ready to go back downstairs.
+My mother shut the drawer, and I turned, still puzzled but ready to go to my room or back downstairs.

 I didn’t get far.
 Mom picked me up, and set me down on the edge of the white spread, not saying one word about keeping my shoes off the spread because the bottoms were dirty.
 She sat down beside me, opened the book, and began to read the story aloud.